stacksgov/sips/sips/sip-001/sip-001-burn-election.md

 Blocks are produced in the Stacks blockchain in cadence with the underlying burn chain.
 Each time the burn chain network produces a block, at most one Stacks block will be produced.
-In doing so, the burn chain acts as a decentralized rate-limiter for creating Stacks blocks, thereby preventing DDoS attacks on its peer network.
+In doing so, the burn chain acts as a decentralized rate-limiter for creating Stacks blocks, thereby preventing denial-of-service attacks on its peer network.
 Each block discovery on the burn chain triggers a new _epoch_ in the Stacks blockchain, whereby a new leader is elected to produce the next Stacks block.